Gemini 2.5 Introduces Multi-Speaker Text-to-Speech (TTS), Available for Free

 Important Notes:

-- Google Account: You'll need a free Google account.
-If you don't have one, you can sign up on the official Google website.
-Registration can typically be completed with a Chinese mobile number.
+- Google Account: You need a free Google account.
+If you don't have one yet, you can register on the Google website.
+Usually, a local phone number is sufficient for registration.

-You can access Gemini's text-to-speech feature page in either of the following ways:
+You can access Gemini's text-to-speech feature through either of the following ways:

 - Direct Access: Open the link https://aistudio.google.com/generate-speech in your browser.

-- Via AI Studio Homepage: If you are already logged into Google AI Studio, you can also find the speech generation feature entrance as shown in the image below.
+- Via the AI Studio Homepage: If you are already logged into Google AI Studio, you can also find the voice generation feature entry by following the instructions in the image below.

-If the page doesn't open, or if you see a message like "Not supported in your current region" (this often happens when using network nodes in regions like Hong Kong), please try switching your network proxy/VPN to another country or region (e.g., USA, Singapore).
+If the page fails to open, or if you see a message like "Not supported in your current region" (which often happens when using a Hong Kong network node), try switching your network proxy node to another country or region (such as the United States or Singapore).

-Once successfully opened, you will see the speech generation interface as follows:
+Once successfully opened, you will see the following voice generation interface:

 II.
 Interface Overview and Mode Switching

-Don't worry, even though the interface is in English, it's very easy to use.
-We'll explain it step by step below.
+Don't worry, although the interface is in English, it's very easy to use.
+We will explain it step by step below.

-Gemini's speech generation tool automatically detects the language of your input text and currently supports up to 24 languages (although Chinese is not officially listed in the documentation, it is actually supported).
+Gemini's voice generation tool automatically detects the language of the text you enter.
+It currently supports up to 24 languages (although Chinese support is not explicitly stated in the documentation, it is actually supported).

 By default, you will enter the Multi-speaker audio interface:

-If you only need a single voice for dubbing, you can click Single-speaker audio
+If you only need a single voice for the speech, you can click Single-speaker audio

 on the right side of the interface to switch to Single-speaker audio mode.
-The single-speaker mode interface is simpler:
+The single-person mode interface is simpler:

-We will focus on the more feature-rich multi-speaker dubbing, which currently supports up to 2 speakers.
+We will focus on the more feature-rich multi-speaker text-to-speech, which currently supports only 2 speakers.

-In the Raw structure text box on the left side of the interface, type or paste the text content you want to dub.
-Key Points:
+In the Raw structure text box on the left side of the interface, enter or paste the text content you want to be voiced.
+Key points:

-- Line Breaks: It's recommended that each line is not too long, ideally ending at natural sentence breaks.
+- Line Breaks: It is recommended that each line of content is not too long, with natural pauses in the sentences.

 - Specify Speaker: At the beginning of each line, use the format